Emmy-github-webdev/emma-pbl/project6.md

 - Under EBS(Elastic Block Store), select volumes
 - click create volume in the reading pane
 - select the espected information and create
-- mount the aws EBS on the Linux server
 - Select the created volume and right click to select attach
 - Select the server you want to attach the EBS to
 - Click attach
 - login to the server and list all the blocks - lsblk
 - Use df -h command to see all mounts and free space on your server
-- Use gdisk utility to create a single partition on each of the 3 disks

 * Create partition in the 3 volumes
 - List all the blocks - lsblk